 We are thrilled that you applied to IU with an intended major in the Luddy School of Informatics, Computing, and Engineering.
 Students can expect a vibrant home at the Luddy School – a top-notch education, rounded out by customized experiences through student organizations and personal relationships with faculty and staff.
-We invite you, as an incoming freshman of the Class of 2026, to explore our resources, pre-register for our exclusive spring Why Luddy? events, and reserve your seat for Fall 2022.
+We invite you, as an incoming freshman of the Class of 2027, to explore our resources, pre-register for our exclusive spring Why Luddy? event, and reserve your seat for Fall 2023.

 Welcome, and congratulations on your admission to Indiana University Bloomington!

 Welcome to Luddy Hall, the innovative facility that became Luddy's new home when it opened in January 2018.
-The 124,000-square-foot facility features state-of-the-art maker labs, seven classrooms, our academic advising and career services offices, and a cafe.
+The 124,000-square-foot facility features state-of-the-art maker labs, seven classrooms, our academic advising and career services offices.

 Luddy prides itself on its collaborative spirit and cohesive culture, bolstered by the opening of the $42 million Luddy Hall.
 A teaching and research hub for students and faculty, Luddy Hall offers an innovation center supporting entrepreneurship, a community center devoted to Luddy's diversity programs, and gathering areas and meeting spaces to promote collaboration.